 Below, you’ll find detailed information including how to get started on the site, how to buy and sell a car with Autotrader and the pros and cons I found when using Autotrader.

 Autotrader aims to be a comprehensive online solution for buying and selling new, certified and used cars.
 The online approach lets you quickly compare vehicles available in your area.

-According to the website, Autotrader offers the largest available selection of vehicle inventory from dealers and private sellers and the most complete research and compare tools.
-I also checked out the app on The App Store, and it had a 4.7-star rating out of 270K reviews at the time of writing.
-On Google Play, the app had a 3.5-star rating out of 28K reviews.
+According to the website, Autotrader offers the largest available selection of vehicle inventory from dealers and private sellers and the most complete research and comparison tools.
+I also checked out the app on The App Store, and it had a 4.7-star rating (out of 5 stars) based on 289.5K reviews as of May 2022.
+On Google Play, the app had a 2.9-star rating based on 29.4K reviews.

 Autotrader doesn’t hold a physical inventory, and it doesn’t own the cars that are listed on its website.
 Instead, it provides a way to shop for new and used cars across several different car lots in your area.
 Once you’ve found a car that you’re interested in, you can contact the seller directly to set up a test drive and/or purchase the vehicle.

 You can use Autotrader to shop for both new and used cars or research the value of a car before you buy or sell it.
 You can also list your own car for sale on the website for $49 with free ad renewals.
 That means you can keep refreshing your listing until it sells at no additional cost.
 If your car is eligible, you may also be able to get an instant cash offer for your car.
 If you want to accept the offer, you can take it to a nearby participating dealership for cash or trade-in credit.

 Autotrader makes it easy to search for cars for sale.
 You can start from the homepage by entering a make, model and ZIP code.
 You can also click the “Used Cars” or “New Cars” tab on the top of the screen to get started.